ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/cases/update.rst

         {updatedField}: {updatedValue}
     }

-For example, the following query will update the resolution and status of the Case with ID 1.
-It will also create a new Adversary Group named ``Extreme Bad Guy`` that includes an associated Artifact and associate the Group to the Case:
+For example, the following query will perform the following actions for the Case with ID 1:

+- Update the resolution and status of the Case
+- Create a new Adversary Group named ``Extreme Bad Guy`` that includes an associated Artifact and associate the Group to the Case

 .. code::